cloudtty/cloudtty/README.md

 If cloudtty manages a remote cluster (another cluster than which the cloudtty operator runs on), you need tell cloudtty the kube.conf of the remote cluster as below.

-You can copy the kube.config `~/.kube/config` from a remote cluster.
+You can copy the kube.config, `~/.kube/config`, from a remote cluster.

 ```shell
 kubectl create configmap my-kubeconfig --from-file=kube.config
 ```

-Be careful to ensure the /root/.kube/config:
+Be careful to ensure the `/root/.kube/config`:

 1. contains the base64 encoded certs/secrets instead of local files.